catapultpgh/main/key-policy.md

 * get to know the people who work around you! we encourage interaction among members, both socially and professionally.
 * use the Face Wall to put names with faces: that’s what it’s there for.

-#####Catapult membership and pricing are flexible.
+#####Catapult membership and pricing are flexible, with the intention of fostering a space built on gifts, rather than demands...a free flow of value (money and human capital) added to and taken from the space, because we understand that ability to pay may vary and that members use the space in different ways.
-* we understand that ability to pay may vary and that members use the space in different ways.
+* this is not a typical donation model such as NPR where each member assumes others are covering their costs. there are no members covering your costs, and all payments are public, as catapult financial information is available to all members
 * you can make one-time, weekly, or re-curring monthly contributions via our website (www.catapultpgh.org), where you'll find suggested rates.
 * there are no contracts or long-term commitments.
 * everyone has access to catapult amenities (printing, coffee, keg, etc.), regardless of membership level.